• Research

 For several reasons (many of which you would expect from me…), it is often useful to be Bayesians about modelling, particularly if the overarching objective is to feed the output of the statistical building block to an economic model and, downstream, to a decision-making process.

-uses two Bayesian inferential engine (section 2.3 of the paper explains why).
+survHE uses two Bayesian inferential engine (section 2.3 of the paper explains why).
 The first one is Integrated Nested Laplace Approximation (INLA), which is a very efficient way of obtaining estimates from the marginal posterior distributions of the model parameters.
 While INLA currently fits only 4 parametric survival models, it is generally as fast as the MLE counterparts.

-, the user can specify that they want to use INLA by simply adding an option method="inla"
+In survHE, the user can specify that they want to use INLA by simply adding an option method="inla" to the call to fit.models, something like the following.

 # Runs the models using INLA using the formula and data specified above, but with the subset of distributions that INLA can fit

-<- fit.models(formula = formula, data = data, distr = c("exp","wei","lno","llo"), method="inla") m2
+m2 <- fit.models(formula = formula, data = data, distr = c("exp","wei","lno","llo"), method="inla")

 Survival modelling using Hamiltonian Monte Carlo